thedod/cableweaver/README.md

-CableWeaver uses [d3](http://d3js.org) to let interactively examine [Cable2Graph](http://wlwardiary.github.com/cable2graph/) cable reference culsters.
+CableWeaver uses [D3](http://d3js.org) visualization to let you interactively examine [Cable2Graph](http://wlwardiary.github.com/cable2graph/) cablegate reference culsters.
 You can see a live demo [here](http://thedod.github.com/cableweaver).

 Note that all files are static (about 150MB of json), so you can easily download the whole thing,